Evolution and High Protein Diets Part 3

 Dietary Protein and Muscle Protein Synthesis and Fatigue

-For athletes and individuals engaging in regular exercise, an animal based, high protein diet may be ergogenic and facilitate improved performance because of the stimulatory effect of dietary branch chain amino acids (BCCA) upon muscle protein synthesis,129-131 particularly when they are consumed in the post exercise window.132, 133 Table 2 demonstrates that lean meats and fish are much richer sources of the branch chain amino acids (valine, leucine and isoleucine) than are plant foods.
+For athletes and individuals engaging in regular exercise, an animal based, high protein diet may be ergogenic and facilitate improved performance because of the stimulatory effect of dietary branch chain amino acids (BCCA) upon muscle protein synthesis,129-131 particularly when they are consumed in the post exercise window.132, 133 Lean meats and fish are much richer sources of the branch chain amino acids (valine, leucine and isoleucine) than are plant foods.
 In addition to facilitating muscle synthesis during the post exercise recovery period, BCCA may also improve endurance performance by reducing perceived exertion and mental fatigue by reducing the synthesis of brain 5-hydroxytryptamine, a substance that may promote central fatigue.134

 The evolutionary evidence indicates that so called “high protein diets” (20-30% total energy) and “very high protein diets” (30-40% total energy) actually represent the norm which conditioned the present day the human genome over more than 2 million years of evolutionary experience.
 The evolutionary template would predict that human health and well being will suffer when dietary intakes fall outside this range.
 Hence the current U.S. consumption of protein (15% total energy) may not optimally promote health and well being.
 There is now a large body of experimental evidence increasingly demonstrating that a higher intake of lean animal protein reduces the risk for cardiovascular disease, hypertension, dyslipidemia, obesity, insulin resistance, and osteoporosis while not impairing kidney function.